airtai/weatherman/CONTRIBUTING.md

 pip install -e ".[dev]"
 ```

-This will install all the dependencies and your local **WeatherMan** in your virtual environment.
+This will install all the dependencies and your local **WeatherAPI** in your virtual environment.

-### Using Your local **WeatherMan**
+### Using Your local **WeatherAPI**

-If you create a Python file that imports and uses **WeatherMan**, and run it with the Python from your local environment, it will use your local **WeatherMan** source code.
+If you create a Python file that imports and uses **WeatherAPI**, and run it with the Python from your local environment, it will use your local **WeatherAPI** source code.

-Whenever you update your local **WeatherMan** source code, it will automatically use the latest version when you run your Python file again.
+Whenever you update your local **WeatherAPI** source code, it will automatically use the latest version when you run your Python file again.
 This is because it is installed with `-e`.

 This way, you don't have to "install" your local version to be able to test every change.